 As I've tried many forms of writing, my strongest voice seems to come out as a response to our unique history.
 Our ancestors were incredibly strong people, who managed to keep their dignity and pride in the midst of incredible oppression, innumerable obstacles and never-ending insults.
 But, through it all, they fought and triumphed, while raising families, building communities, businesses and traditions of excellence.
 That is inspiring to me.

-My goal is to highlight the positive contributions African American women have made to the United States.
+My goal is to highlight the positive contributions African Americans have made to the United States.
 My work will hopefully be part of a more balanced depiction of the multi-faceted, complete, complex, diverse people that we really are.